Country Finishing Style

 Now, the process of manufacturing

-toll to be used in the small woodworking shop.
+tools to be used in the small woodworking shop.
 The result is the furniture with

 uniform size, neat and consistent.
-Meanwhile the country furniture style
+Meanwhile, the country furniture style

-his imperfectness and inconsistency shape and sizes.
-Then to produce the country style
+its imperfectness and inconsistency in shape and size.
+Then, to produce the country-style

-products then the proper finishing process is needed.
+products, the proper finishing process is needed.
 The country finishing is

-Here are some special techniques and materials that are needed to do the "country style furniture".
+Here are some special techniques and materials that are needed to do the "country style furniture.".

-country furniture finishing
+Country furniture finishing

-Here are some special techniques and materials that are needed to do the "country style furniture".
+Here are some special techniques and materials that are needed to do the "country style furniture.".

 - Physical distress